-To document the emission changes of ammonia over the different European countries before, during and after the 2020 lockdowns, we report the weekly evolution of the emissions for 16 countries individually (Figure 4).
-Specifically, weekly emissions were averaged for each country based on respective country definitions that are shown in Figure S 6 using the avgEENV prior.
+To document the emission changes in ammonia over the different European countries before, during, and after the 2020 lockdowns, we report the weekly evolution of the emissions for 16 countries individually (Fig. 4).
+Specifically, weekly emissions were averaged for each country based on the country definitions that are shown in Fig. S6 using the avgEENV prior.

-Most countries show that ammonia emissions declined or at least stayed less affected by the 2020 lockdowns, as compared to the same period during the reference years (2016-2019).
-Countries with substantial decreases in the 2020 lockdown emissions were The Netherlands (-16%) and Belgium (-23%), both countries with important agricultural activity, as well as Denmark (-20%), Ireland (-18%) and Ukraine (-18%).
-Smaller changes were recorded in Spain (-2.1%), Czechia (-4.0%) and Italy (-6.0%) despite the intensive lockdown measures.
-This practically shows that agricultural activity is insignificantly affected, even in periods of extraordinary austerity, as the last remaining primary production sector, necessary for human life.
+Most countries show that ammonia emissions declined or at least were less affected by the 2020 lockdowns compared to the same period during the reference years (2016-2019).
+Countries with substantial decreases in 2020 lockdown emissions were the Netherlands (-16%) and Belgium (-23%), both countries with important agricultural activity, as well as Denmark (-20%), Ireland (-18%), and Ukraine (-18%).
+Smaller changes were recorded in Spain (-2.1%), Czechia (-4.0%), and Italy (-6.0%) despite the intensive lockdown